Are you struggling with whether to use JavaScript or TypeScript for your next big project?

 JavaScript uses a standard syntax that has evolved over the years with new ECMAScript standards.
 It supports your basic programming constructs such as variables, loops, and functions.
 JavaScript is known for its flexibility, which can sometimes result in less readable and maintainable code.

 TypeScript builds on JavaScript by adding additional features such as interfaces, enums, and generics.
 These features facilitate better code organization and reusability.
-For instance, interfaces allow you to define contracts within your code and ensure consistency across different parts of your application.
+For instance, interfaces allow TypeScript developers to define contracts within the code and ensure consistency across different parts of your application.
 Generics allow you to create reusable components that can handle any data type.
 Additionally, TypeScript ensures valid JS code by enforcing stricter rules, thus preventing the creation of invalid or sloppy code.

 So what should you consider in TypeScript vs JavaScript?